Metel Anti-Ship Complex: Design

 The missile is based on the P-120 Malakhit (NATO: SS-N-9 'Siren') anti-shipping missile.
 The missile itself is radio command guided and is powered by a solid fuel rocket motor.
 The later 'Rastrub' models of the weapon were "universal" carrying a UGMT-1 multi-purpose torpedo and in addition had 185 kg shaped charge warhead for use against ships guided by radio command and infrared seeker.
 In anti-submarine mode the missile flew at approximately 400 m altitude, and when it was over the estimated position of the target submarine the missile was commanded to release the torpedo or depth charge.
 In anti-shipping mode the missile flies much lower, at 15 m.

 Operational history

 The URPK-3 entered service in 1969 on the Kresta II and Kara classes of cruisers.
 The URPK-4 was introduced in 1973, and the anti-ship version URPK-5 Rastrub in 1976.
 The URPK-4 has been used With the first batch of the Udaloy-class destroyers; the Udaloy II carries the SS-N-15 'Starfish'.
-The system was installed on the battlecruiser Admiral Ushakov (ex-Kirov) but not on her sister ships.
+The system was installed on the missilecruiser Admiral Ushakov (ex-Kirov) but not on her sister ships.

-Of these the Krestas and Karas have been retired, along with most of the Burevestniks and half the Udaloys; the Kirov appears to have been upgraded to the SS-N-16 'Stallion' at some point.
+Of these the Krestas and Karas have been retired, along with most of the Krivaks and half the Udaloys; the Kirov appears to have been upgraded to the SS-N-16 'Stallion' at some point.
 100 missiles are estimated to remain in service As of 2006.

+According to some unconfirmed reports, this missile has been used in combination with Tupolev Tu-143 Reys observation UAVs and Russian Tu-243 and Tu-300 derivatives, launched from BAZ-135MB truck launch platforms (originally planned for the Redoubt anti-ship missile complex to SS-N-3 Shaddock missile in coastal defense role, onboard infrastructure and general missile container inherited by the SS-N-9 Siren and the cited and Siren-derivate SS-N-14 Silex missiles) by pro-Russian separatist UAV units in the Russian Invasion of Ukraine since 2014, as a ground attack missile system.